SELab-2/Dr-Trottoir-4/readme/API-docs.md

 ![user_after_extend](./img/user_after_extend.jpg)

 Now note how we set `serializer_class = UserSerializer` without ever using `serializer_class`.
-This was necessary to fix one of the errors be talked about earlier, more specifically the `unable to guess serializer` error.
+This was necessary to fix one of the errors we talked about earlier, more specifically the `unable to guess serializer` error.
 By adding this line we'll be specifying a serializer which should fix the error.
 Without this line the documentation for `/user/all` will just not appear at all.